 2) Let him be in control by giving him choices.
 I often was the “drill sergeant” mom and told Danny what to do.
 But, when I gave him two choices that I was willing to live with, he felt in control and we were both happier.
 For example, “At 10:00 this morning, two hours from now, do you want to go to the park, or a walk on the beach?”
 Or, “We need to go grocery shopping.
 Do you prefer store X or store Y?”

 3) Avoid Meltdown triggers.
-I would have avoided places that set Danny off into melt-down mode.
+I would have avoided places that set Danny off into Defense Mode.
 It took me years of dragging Danny to the fish market until I finally realized he stressed every time.
 Likewise, how many times did I need to cook with olives before I realized the smell caused him pain?
-And, Kmart’s florescent lights were way to bright for him.
+And, Kmart's florescent lights were way to bright for him.
 He was overly sensitive to these smells and sights, and was very uncomfortable, ultimately stressing, retreating into his own world, and melting down.

 I would have also avoided people who stressed Danny out.
 Summer was often time to visit with friends and relatives and that unfortunately often triggered problems.
 Danny had a very low tolerance for certain people's voices, and others who talked too much, or as he would say, spoke “mindless chatter.”
 (He would sometimes accuse me of being one of those people.)
 Of course, there were times when he needed to be polite, but I would have changed my visit times or durations, and explained to him ahead of time that it was perfectly okay, after saying hello, to excuse himself whenever he was feeling stressed and go read a book or play gameboy in the other room.
 And, I would not have cared what anyone thought of this behavior!